 Turn the bread dough onto a well floured surface and with floured hands cut it in half.
 Form 2 long loaves.

-Transfer them to a piece of floured cardboard or parchment paper.
+Transfer them to a parchment lined baking sheet.

 Optional step: Flour your fingers well and create dimples in the top of the loaves.
 Sprinkle with some flour.